spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Defining the plugin structure
 =============================

-We already have a git repository and a virtual environment where Spyder 5 is installed.
+We already have a Git repository and a virtual environment where Spyder 5 is installed.
-Let's activate our environment and go into the local folder of our repository.
+Let's activate our environment and go into the local folder of our repository:

 .. code-block:: shell